preactjs/preact-cli-experiment/README.md

 Renders a file or folder template into the project.
 Returns an object with relative filenames as keys, and file contents as values, to be passed to `writeFileTree` to write to disk.

 -   `fileOrFolder` is the file or folder to render; is relative to `base` or absolute.
 -   `context` is an object containing template variables as keys and their content as values.
-This context gets merged with a default context which contains the environment variables as `€nv` and the current working directory as `cwd`.
+This context gets merged with a default context which contains the environment variables as `env` and the current working directory as `cwd`.
 -   `base` is the base folder - it maps to the project folder.
 All output files are applied form this base folder into the project root.
 When unspecified, it is the project directory.

 **Example**: